Sherwood Anderson: Early life

 Though he was a decent student, Anderson's attendance at school declined as he began picking up work, and he finally left school for good at age 14 after about nine months of high school.
 From the time he began to cut school to the time he left town, Anderson worked as a "newsboy, errand boy, waterboy, cow-driver, stable groom, and perhaps printer's devil, not to mention assistant to Irwin Anderson, Sign Painter", in addition to assembling bicycles for the Elmore Manufacturing Company.
 Even in his teens, Anderson's talent for selling was evident, a talent he would later draw on in a successful career in advertising.
 As a newsboy he was said to have convinced a tired farmer in a saloon to buy two copies of the same evening paper.
-With the exception of work, Anderson's childhood resembled that of other boys his age.

 In addition to participating in local events and spending time with his friends, Anderson was a voracious reader.
-Though there were only a few books in the Anderson home, the youth read widely by borrowing from the school library (there was not a public library in Clyde until 1903), and the personal libraries of a school superintendent and of John Tichenor, a local artist, who responded to Anderson's interest.
+Though there were only a few books in the Anderson home, the youth read widely by borrowing from the school library (there was not a public library in Clyde until 1903) and the personal libraries of a school superintendent and of John Tichenor, a local artist, who responded to Anderson's interest.

 By Anderson's 18th year in 1895, his family was on shaky ground.
 His father had started to disappear for weeks.
 Two years earlier, in 1893, Karl, Sherwood's elder brother, had left Clyde for Chicago.
 On May 10, 1895, his mother succumbed to tuberculosis.
 Sherwood, now essentially on his own, boarded at the Harvey & Yetter's livery stable where he worked as a groom—an experience that would translate into several of his best-known stories.
 (Irwin Anderson died in 1919 after having been estranged from his son for two decades.)
 Two months before his mother's death, in March 1895, Anderson had signed up with the Ohio National Guard for a five-year hitch, while he was going steady with Bertha Baynes, an attractive girl and possibly the inspiration for Helen White in Winesburg, Ohio, and he was working a secure job at the bicycle factory.
 But his mother's death precipitated his leaving Clyde.
 He settled in Chicago around late 1896 or the spring or summer of 1897, having worked a few small-town factory jobs along the way.